iwalton3/plex-mpv-shim/README.md

 ```bash
 sudo pip3 install --upgrade plex-mpv-shim
 ```
-If you would like the GUI and systray features, also install:
+If you would like the GUI and systray features, also install `pystray` and `tkinter`:
 ```bash
 sudo pip3 install pystray
 sudo apt install python3-tk